openservicemesh/osm/demo/README.md

 ## Run the Demo
-1. From the root of this repository execute `./demo/run-demo.sh`.
-The demo script assumes you have Azure Container Registry and automatically provisions credentials to your local workstation and pushes a secret to your Kubernetes cluster
+1. From the root of this repository execute `./demo/run-osm-demo.sh`.
    This script will:
    - compile OSM's control plane (ADS), create separate a container image and push it to the workstation's default container registry (See `~/.docker/config.json`)
    - create a `bookstore-mesh` service that provides the `bookstore-mesh` domain for the `bookstore` service backends
-   - create a `bookbuyer` service that curls `bookstore-mesh` domain for books (see `demo/cmd/bookbuyer/bookbuyer.go`); creates a container and uploats it to your contaner registry; creates a deployment for the `bookbuyer` service
+   - create a `bookbuyer` service that curls `bookstore-mesh` domain for books (see `demo/cmd/bookbuyer/bookbuyer.go`); creates a container and uploads it to your contaner registry; creates a deployment for the `bookbuyer` service
-   - create a `bookthief` service that curls the `bookstore-mesh` domain for books (see `demo/cmd/bookthief/bookthief.go`); creates a container and uploats it to your contaner registry; creates a deployment for the `bookthief` service
+   - create a `bookthief` service that curls the `bookstore-mesh` domain for books (see `demo/cmd/bookthief/bookthief.go`); creates a container and uploads it to your contaner registry; creates a deployment for the `bookthief` service
    - create 2 backends for `bookstore-mesh` service `bookstore-v1` and `bookstore-v2`, composed of a single binary, a web server, which increases a counter (books bought) on every GET request/response and returns that counter in a header; creates a container and uploats it to your contaner registry
    - applies SMI traffic policies allowing `bookbuyer` to access `bookstore-v1` and `bookstore-v2`, while preventing `bookthief` from accessing the `bookstore` services
    - finally a command indefinitely watches the relevant pods within the Kubernetes cluster